Developer Problems

 Can't developers just get used to it?

-Adaptation doesn't eliminate cognitive cost.
+Adaptation doesn't eliminate the cognitive cost.
+Reducing unnecessary tool switches improves output and reduces fatigue.

 Does GitKron replace all dev tools?